LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

 - Any questions about lab 2?
 - Any questions about PRs and code reviews?
-- Any questions from the reading or the Ch.
-2 quiz?
+- Any questions from reading  Ch.
+2?